Curtains

 Light steam cleaning helps freshen up your curtains, especially on heavy fabrics like blockout curtains.
 Work from the top to the bottom and try to make sure the curtains don’t become too wet.

-When drip-drying, make sure your curtains are hanging freely and are not folded over a washing line as this can cause significant creasing.
-Only drip-dry in the shade as direct sunlight can cause the fabric to fade.
+If you do decide to to wash your curtains, please contact us to obtain the fabric supplier’s own washing instructions and remember to remove all hooks and wands.
+When drip-drying, ensure your curtains are hanging freely and are not folded over a washing line as this can cause significant creasing.
+Only drip-dry in the shade as direct sunlight will cause the fabric to fade.

 Last but not least